sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

             - Gets time weighted average prices for assets on the specific order book
         - GetOrders
             - Get orders by a specific account on the dex order book
+        - GetLatestPrice
+            - Get latest price by a specific contract and asset pair
         - GetOrderById
             - Get individual order by order ID
     - Message